 All life-threatening emergencies and serious crimes requiring immediate assistance should be reported by first dialing 911 and then notifying the campus director, president or CFO during the day or the evening dean, or campus security after 5pm.
-Anyone with information warranting a timely warning (please see Timely Warning below) should report the circumstances immediately to the campus director, president, CFO, or the evening dean by phone or in person at the main building front desk located at 5221 Madison Avenue, Sacramento, Ca.
+Anyone with information warranting a timely warning (please see Timely Warning below) should report the circumstances immediately to the campus director, president, or CFO by phone or in person at the main building front desk located at 5221 Madison Avenue, Sacramento, Ca.